splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 2. Turn on token authentication to allow Splunk Observability Cloud to view your Splunk Cloud Platform logs.
 See :new-page:`Enable or disable token authentication <https://docs.splunk.com/Documentation/SplunkCloud/latest/Security/EnableTokenAuth>` to learn how.

-3. In the Splunk Cloud Platform instance you want to pair with Splunk Observability Cloud, create a custom role called ``o11y_access`` and assign it to all Splunk Cloud Platform users who you want to give access to Splunk Observability Cloud.
-See :new-page:`Create and manage roles with Splunk Web <https://docs.splunk.com/Documentation/Splunk/latest/Security/Addandeditroles#Add_or_edit_a_role>` for more information on Splunk Cloud Platform roles.
-Follow only the instructions in the :guilabel:`Add or edit a role` section.
-Note that you do not need to assign the role any capabilities or indexes.
-If you do not create and assign the custom role ``o11y_access``, users receive the following error message when trying to log in to Splunk Observability Cloud: "You do not have access to Splunk Observability Cloud.
-Contact your Splunk Cloud Platform administrator for assistance."

 Existing Splunk Observability Cloud customers
 ------------------------------------------------------------------------------------------